CreativeCodingLab/TextAnnotationGraphs/README.md

 ## Development

 Tasks are managed via [`npm` scripts](https://docs.npmjs.com/misc/scripts) and the [`runjs` build tool](https://github.com/pawelgalazka/runjs).
 The most commonly used tasks are listed in `package.json`, and details for the various sub-tasks can be found in `runfile.js`.

+### Demo

+After cloning the repository and installing the project dependencies via `npm install`, you can run the interactive demo using `npm run demo` and directing your browser to `localhost:8080`.

 ### Building the source